-Due to the success that Omega had with military watches during the war years they capitalised on this with introduction of the "civilian" Seamaster in 1948.
-This Omega automatic, whilst not carrying the Seamaster name, is identical in both its case design and movement.
+Due to the success that Omega had with military watches during the war years, they capitalized on this with the introduction of the "civilian" Seamaster in 1948.
+This Omega, whilst not carrying the Seamaster name, is identical in both its case design and movement.
 Manufactured in 1949, this will appeal to those who want their watch to look its age!
-It's a very genuine timepiece with a service history akin to an old Mercedes taxi that's been round the clock a few times!
-Indeed, this watch has at least 13 service scratchings on the inside of the back cover and is freshly serviced ready to go!
+It's a very genuine timepiece with a service history akin to an old Mercedes taxi that's been around the clock a few times!
+This watch has at least 13 service scratchings on the inside of the back cover.

 The silver watch dial, gold hands and batons have all aged nicely with appropriate patina.
 New Omega crystal.
-The crown is signed Omega and is, in fact, a highly collectible and valuable Omega Naiad crown ( often seen for sale at over £500!).
-The case is gold capped stainless steel (small amount of gold loss on the lugs) and is a very early example of an Omega screw back.
+The crown is signed Omega and is, in fact, a highly collectible and valuable Omega Naiad crown ( used examples frequently sell for over £150).
+The case is gold-capped stainless steel (small amount of gold loss on the lugs) and is a very early example of an Omega screwback

-Comes with an unused brown leather strap and gold coloured buckle - both non Omega.
+Comes with a slightly used brown leather strap and gold-coloured buckle - both non-Omega.